serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     handler: users.create # The file and module for this specific function.
     memorySize: 512 # memorySize for this specific function.
     timeout: 10 # Timeout for this specific function.
 Overrides the default set above.
+    role: arn:aws:iam::XXXXXX:role/role # IAM role which which will be used for this function
+    environment: # Function level environment variables
+      functionEnvVar: 12345678
     events: # The Events that trigger this Function
       - http: # This creates an API Gateway HTTP endpoint which can be used to trigger this function.
 Learn more in "events/apigateway"
           path: users/create # Path for this endpoint